Alexander disease: Diagnosis

 Detecting the signs of Alexander disease is possible with magnetic resonance imaging (MRI), which looks for specific changes in the brain that may be tell-tale signs for the disease.
 It is even possible to detect adult-onset Alexander disease with MRI.
 Alexander disease may also be revealed by genetic testing for its known cause.
 A rough diagnosis may also be made through revealing of clinical symptoms, including enlarged head size, along with radiological studies, and negative tests for other leukodystrophies.
+However, due to the similarity of symptoms to other diseases such as multiple sclerosis, many adults experience misdiagnosis until they receive an MRI scan confirming Alexander disease pathology.

 Treatment

+There is no known cure for Alexander disease.
+Treatment varies greatly between patients, and treatment plans consist of therapies for specific symptoms, such as shunts to relieve pressure caused by hydrocephalus, or antiepileptic medications to treat seizures.

-No cure or standard procedure for treatment is known, although a University of Wisconsin study shows promise with gene editing of the astrocytes.
+Recent studies have tested experimental treatments, but none have been approved for clinical use.
+A University of Wisconsin study shows promise with gene editing of the astrocytes.
 A phase III clinical trial of an antisense therapy, sponsored by Ionis Pharmaceuticals, began in 2021.
 A bone marrow transplant has been attempted on a child, but it made no improvement.
-Hydrocephalus may be seen in younger patients and can be relieved with surgery or by implanting a shunt to relieve pressure.

 Prognosis

 The prognosis is generally poor.
-With early onset, death usually occurs within 10 years from the onset of symptoms.
 Individuals with the infantile form usually die before the age of seven.
+The average duration of the infantile form is usually about three years.
+Duration of the juvenile form is about six years.
 Usually, the later the disease occurs, the slower its course.

 Prevalence

-Its occurrence is very rare.
-The infantile form occurs from birth to 2 years of age.
-The average duration of the infantile form is usually about 3 years.
-Onset of the juvenile form presents between 2 and 12 years of age.
-Duration of this form is in most cases about 6 years.
-The adult form occurs after 12 years.
-In younger patients, seizures, megalencephaly, developmental delay, and spasticity are usually present.
-Neonatal onset is also reported.
-Onset in adults is least frequent.
-In older patients, bulbar or pseudobulbar symptoms and spasticity predominate.
-Symptoms of the adult form may also resemble multiple sclerosis.
-No more than 500 cases have been reported.
+Its occurrence is very rare, with an estimated 1 in 2.7 million prevalence.
+More Type I cases have been reported than Type II cases, but researchers believe this may be due to high rates of misdiagnosis in adults.